Welcome to Boy Scouts of America

 The content of this email is for you and your son — go over it with him — we’ll also review it at the first meeting.

-- Scout badge — your son did most of it for Arrow of Light — should be able to get in week or two
+- Scout badge — your son did most of it for Arrow of Light — should be able to get it in a week or two

-- Last 3 ranks (Star, Life & Eagle) about 1 year each, for a total of 4 years — and he has 7 years!
+- The last 3 ranks (Star, Life & Eagle) have about 1 year each, for a total of 4 years — and he has 7 years!

 - We won’t ask a boy what he has completed — that’s the boy’s responsibility